gr1d99/shopping-list/README.md

 >        app.run()
 >
 >```
-> 7. Reset database by `python manage.py resetdb`
+> after making the changes save your file. **DEBUG** is set to `True` but you may change it.
-> 8. Finally deploy your web app `python manage.py runserver`
+> 7. Finally deploy your web app by running the command `python manage.py runserver`
 >  The app does not have much functionality.
 What you can do for now is
 > > - Register
 > > - Login